Adjusting the HTML markup in PHP has always been a struggle, but WordPress 6.2 makes it a breeze with the WP_HTML_Tag_Processor API.

 var_dump($p->get_tag());

-.
+To make sure your assumptions about the processed HTML hold, consult the return value of $p->next_tag().
 It returns true when it finds a tag, and false when it goes past the last tag in the document:

 <?php

-$html = '<h1></h1><p></p>';
+$html

-$p = new WP_HTML_Tag_Processor( $html );
+$p = new WP_HTML_Tag_Processor$html );

-if($p->next_tag()) {
+$p->next_tag()) {

 var_dump($p->get_tag());